nozzlegear/davenport.net/README.md

 ## F# documentation

-I've built Davenport with an F# wrapper for the C# methods, making the package much more functional and easier to use Davenport from F#.
+I've built Davenport with an F# wrapper for the C# methods, making the package much more functional, idiomatic and easier to use with F#.
 To install the wrapper, just add the following to your `paket.dependencies` file:

 ```sh
 nuget davenport